sct/League/README.md

 Todo
 ---------
-* Implement proper exceptions for all API requests
-* Implement API calls for league (ranked) information.
-(Silver tier lists, and such)
 * Implement API calls for team information

 *This product is not endorsed, certified or otherwise approved in any way by Riot Games, Inc. or any of its affiliates.*